17 Top-Rated Museums in New York City

 The American Museum of Natural History was founded in 1869 and is one of the largest natural history museums in the world.
 The museum's permanent collection contains millions of pieces related to human evolution, ocean life, fossils, and space.

 The museum is undertaking a massive 230,000-square-foot expansion called the Gilder Center, which started in late 2019.
-This is expected to be completed in three years and will be the home of several new galleries, including an insectarium.
+Construction has been delayed, but the museum is hoping to have the new areas open in the next year or two.
+If the artist's renditions come to fruition, it will be spectacular and the home of several new galleries, including an insectarium.

 The Hayden Planetarium adjoins the museum.
 The museum has regularly changing exhibits and also offers many programs.